Willkommen zurück, meine Freunde, zu Teil III unserer deutschen Weinsage. (Welcome back, my friends, to Part III of our German wine saga.)

 Cheers and happy tastings,

-Want a *foolproof* way to pick a tasty bottle of wine to go with dinner – whether you’re having steak or chicken, burgers or ribs, tacos, pizza or stir-fried shrimp?
+Want a *foolproof* way to pick a tasty bottle of wine – no matter what’s for dinner?

 PS2 – Join the Club!

-Want to nab a free “Wine Lover” membership in my fun, interactive Drink Wine With Dinner Club – and get tasty content delivered straight to your Inbox?
+Want to nab a free “Wine Lover” membership in my fun, interactive Drink Wine With Dinner® Club?
 Just *Click Here* to join instantly – and check out the enhanced Club content coming your way this summer!

 Cheers once again, my friends,